elhadjibarry/aws-iac-cloudformation/README.md

 # AWS CloudFormation Template to create a VPC, EC2, ASG and ALB

 This CloudFormation template deploys a robust network architecture on AWS following the best practice.
-It includes a VPC, subnets, NAT gateways, EC2 instances, Auto Scaling Group and an Application Load Balancer (ALB).
+It includes a VPC, subnets, NAT gateways, EC2 instances, Auto Scaling Group (ASG) and an Application Load Balancer (ALB).
 The template also sets up the necessary security groups for the EC2 instances and the ALB.

 ## 1. Description